Risk management to care for your well-being

 One of the most stressful parts of being self-employed is trying to keep money coming into your business.
 Create a budget so that you can track your incomings and outgoings month by month, keep your spending under control and prepare for any large outgoings, such as insurance or rent payments.
-If you are struggling to claim money from clients, familiarise yourself with interest and debt recovery costs from the Government website.
-There is also a code endorsed by the Department for Business, Energy and Industry Strategy called the Prompt Payment Code, that helps you have standardised payment practices so that you can have your invoices settled on time.
+If you are struggling to claim money from clients, familiarise yourself with from the Government website.
+There is also a code endorsed by the Department for Business, Energy and Industry Strategy called the , that helps you have standardised payment practices so that you can have your invoices settled on time.

 Know your rights

 Have the ability to avoid legal disputes or non-compliance by knowing the legal rights for your business, as they could be expensive and potentially ruin your business.
-Depending on the nature of your business, health and safety laws may not apply for your business, but you should always remain vigilant and practise good health and safety.
+Depending on the nature of your business, health and safety laws , but you should always remain vigilant and practise good health and safety.

 Freelance insurance with Premierline